colinmacgiolla/cvp-actions/README.md

 Can be applied to one or more devices.
 Will fail / trigger an assert if any of the test cases fail.
 ## Cleanup Flash
 Backport of [Delete SWIs](https://github.com/aristanetworks/cloudvision-python-actions/tree/trunk/delete-swis-action-pack/delete-swis).
 Deletes all unused swi files.
+## Advanced Image Staging
+Pre-stage the required software images to a switch, in advance of the upgrade itself.
+Assumes that the image bundle has already been updated.

 # References
 [UI For Custom Action Scripts](https://www.arista.com/en/support/toi/cvp-2021-3-0/14901-ui-for-custom-action-scripts)